jontyzheng/leetcode-/1051-heights-checker/Log.md

 1.title reading: The Heights Checker/array

-2.question description is talk about *non-deceasing order*, which means something like {1, 1, 2, 3, 4}, {2, 2, 3, 3, 6}, as long as the order is arraged like this.
+2.Description of this question is talking about *non-deceasing order*, which means something like {1, 1, 2, 3, 4}, {2, 2, 3, 3, 6}, as long as the order is arraged like this.

-Then there is another key words -- find the min of nums that must move, which means it's not neccessary to actually sort this array.
+Then there is another key words -- *find the min of nums that must move*, which means it's not neccessary to actually sort this array.

 But I gotta say the real key cue is placed at the *Example* part, more concret, the *Explanation* part.
 ```